Appointments — Librarian and Archivist

 - three appropriately ranked librarians/archivists, chosen to reflect the various areas of activity of the University Libraries;

-- three appropriately ranked regular or research faculty members or lecturer-track appointees, one chosen from each of the three broad discipline areas: science and technology (Carnegie Institute of Technology, Mellon College of Science, School of Computer Science), arts, humanities, and social sciences (College of Fine Arts, College of Humanities and Social Sciences), and management science and practice (Graduate School of Industrial Administration, Heinz School).
+- three appropriately ranked regular or research faculty members or lecturer-track appointees, one chosen from each of the three broad discipline areas: science and technology (Carnegie Institute of Technology, Mellon College of Science, School of Computer Science), arts, humanities, and social sciences (College of Fine Arts, Dietrich College of Humanities and Social Sciences), and management science and practice (Tepper School of Business, Heinz College of Information Systems and Public Policy).

 The mission and procedure of the ad-hoc committee are those prescribed for the ad-hoc committees by the policies as specified in the first paragraph of this section.